How Should I Vote This Year?

 Even so, one pressing question remains for us in terms of any kingdom of this world:

 Of all the candidates vying for our votes this year, which ones come closest, not only in policy but in lifestyle and values, to exhibiting what Jesus’ kingship is all about?

 Have you seen the yard signs springing up all over the country that announce: “JESUS 2020”?
 Initiated by a small rural church in Texas this spring, the campaign has quickly spread beyond expectations.

 The message it’s meant to send is that in the end, the only leader our nation should be looking to this fall is the “Ruler of the kings of the earth” (Revelation 1).
 After all, Jesus is not waiting to be crowned king; he already is king.
 He’s simply waiting to be recognized and welcomed as king, to exercise the blessings of his reign—in 2020 and beyond.

-It’s like the picture at the top of this blog post humorously suggests: When you get right down to it, the candidate our nation needs right now is “none of the above”—not a Donkey or an Elephant.
+When you get right down to it, the candidate our nation needs right now is “none of the above”—not a Donkey or an Elephant.
 What we need to do is surrender to the Lamb on the throne (Revelation 5).